Which Javascript library suitable for form builder Please advise

 -

 I tried some free tutorials online and found that vue.js is not so tough as initially, I thought it to be intimidating.
-Still, I completely could not have a deep understanding of what vue.js is capable of.
+Still, I completely could not have a deep understanding of what vue.js is capable of, as no one can have in one glance or a crash course.
 If there are many libraries that do the same job what will be the selection point in making sure that we choose the right resources.

 -